Oddadmix/llm-arabic-instruct-gen/README.md

 ## Arabic Language Support

-The tool includes full support for Arabic text processing:
+The tool includes full support for Arabic text processing and question generation:

+- **Context-Aware Question Generation**: LLM generates intelligent questions based on the actual content of the text
+- **Arabic-Only Output**: All questions and answers are generated in Arabic only
+- **Arabic Prompts**: LLM prompts are in Arabic to ensure Arabic-only output
 - **Arabic Punctuation**: Proper handling of Arabic punctuation marks
 - **Sentence Splitting**: Intelligent sentence boundary detection for Arabic
 - **Text Chunking**: Optimal chunking that respects Arabic text structure